Scam Library

 Elder fraud

-Scams specifically designed to exploit seniors — from grandparent scams to Medicare fraud and caregiver financial abuse.
+Scams designed to exploit seniors, from grandparent scams to Medicare fraud and caregiver financial abuse.

 AI-powered scams

-Deepfake video calls, cloned voices, and AI-generated phishing that's nearly impossible to distinguish from real communication.
+Deepfake video calls, cloned voices, and AI-generated phishing that is nearly impossible to distinguish from real communication.

 Crypto & investment scams